E-commerce

 For admin teams, stronger authentication limits account takeovers.

-Hosting provider SLA
+Hosting SLA

 Fraud